Easy Ways to Influence a Potential Employer With a Thank-You Letter

 [First Name Last Name]

-You can also send an influence letter if you've been rejected for a position.
+You can send a standard follow-up email after a job rejection, but it's even better to send a strong influence letter if you've been rejected for a position.
 This letter would address whatever issues the interviewer noted when he turned you down for the job.
 For example, maybe you lacked experience or didn't have a certain set of skills.

 Communicate to the employer that you're not afraid of challenges and can step up to the plate if given another chance.
 While one influence letter probably won't win you the job, it will tell the employer that you are confident and persistent: two traits that are sure to impress and may keep you on a short list for future job openings.